Britain’s Brighton Foodies Festival, one of the great annual food festivals in Europe

-To celebrate the culinary culture of Copenhagen and Denmark, the Danes have launched one of the biggest food festivals in Northern Europe.
-During it chefs from leading restaurants pay homage to the country’s Nordic food culture.
-It includes more than100 unique events ranging from intimate dinners with Danish chefs to huge food events for thousands.
+To celebrate the culinary culture of Copenhagen and Denmark, the Danes have launched one of the biggest festivals in Northern Europe.
+During this food festival in Europe in 2020 chefs from leading restaurants will pay homage to the country’s Nordic food culture.
+The festival includes more than100 unique events ranging from intimate dinners with Danish chefs to huge food events for thousands.
 Last year’s 80,000 visitors found cooking workshops, wine tastings, and markets taking place around the city.
 It is one of the top food festivals in Europe.

 Helsinki: Baltic Herring Festival (Silakkamarkkinat)